 We recently had a family gathering for an 80th birthday and had to think where best to eat, drink and be merry.

 This is not necessarily easy when you have a group ranging in age from 8 to 80 and with people of widely different tastes.
 We chose one of the best pub/eateries in Newton Abbot: Teign Cellars.
 We were (on the whole) not disappointed.

 The food is reliable: most of the menu is good most of the time, which is about the best you can expect as everyone has their off-days.
 There were 12 of us and everything went pretty smoothly order-wise and delivery of food-wise.
 I must admit I could have eaten everything that everyone had ordered: nothing looked second-rate or unappetising.
 Macaroni cheese, cheese burger, roast pork, steak in stilton sauce… I had the Bressingham Duck, which was very good, and whilst the blackberry sauce was very pleasant (and slightly unusual) the whole blackberries were a bit much for me.
 I was also the only one to have a starter – the Thai fish cakes were very tasty.

-Before lunch I had a pint of local dry cider – very enjoyable, and about half way through the meal I had a pint of beer, but it was pretty flat and left a fairly unpleasant taste in the mouth.
-The beer here can be a bit hit and miss but there is usually at least one good one on; I just got unlucky.
+Before lunch I had a pint of very good local dry cider, and about half way through the meal I had a pint of beer, but it was pretty flat and left a fairly unpleasant taste in the mouth.
+The beer here can be a bit hit and miss but there is usually at least one good real ale available; I just got unlucky.

-I think mum enjoyed it, as did everyone else, so altogether a pleasant way to spend a Sunday afternoon.
+I think most of the group enjoyed it, so altogether a pleasant way to spend a Sunday afternoon.